git-salah/docker-skeleton/README.md

 ```

 To execute any command you have to write it inside its container
-for example, if you want to run the migrations you will execute it inside the php container.
+for example, if you want to know the php version you will execute it inside the php container.
 ```
-docker-compose exec php php artisan migrate
+docker-compose exec php php --version
 ```

 # Ports